luan-dev/mobile-device-keyboard/README.md

 `guess` will return the list of strings that thinks is best for you.
 You can quit this by entering an empty string.
 I added a filter so that it doesn't show a bunch of clutter.
 By default the value is 3 since most phones only show three suggestions.
 You can change the filter by changing the `THRESHOLD` value in the `Node.java` file.

 ### Loading
-'load' will display all the files you can load.
+`load` will display all the files you can load.
 Put these in the same directory as the AutocompleteProvider.class file.

 ### Testing
-'test' will load a file named test.txt.
+`test` will load a file named test.txt.
 This has been provided, but it needs to be in the same directory as the other files.

 ### Quitting
 `quit` will quit the program